Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Introduction

 In 1986, Kardar, Parisi and Zhang \cite{kardar1986dynamic} predicted that many planar random growth processes possess universal scaling behaviour.
-In particular, models in the KPZ universality class have an analogue of the height function which is conjectured to converge at large time and small length scales under the KPZ $1:2:3$ scaling (i.e. $h(t, x)\mapsto \epsilon h(\epsilon^{-3}t, \epsilon^{-2}x)$, as $\epsilon \searrow 0$) to a universal object $h_t(\cdot)$ called the KPZ fixed point.
+In particular, models in the KPZ universality class have an analogue of the height function which is conjectured to converge at large time and small length scales under the KPZ $1:2:3$ scaling (i.e. $h(t, x)\mapsto \varepsilon h(\varepsilon^{-3}t, \varepsilon^{-2}x)$, as $\varepsilon \searrow 0$) to a universal object $\mathfrak{h}_t(\cdot)$ called the KPZ fixed point.
 Matetski-Quastel-Remenik \cite{matetski2016kpz} constructed the KPZ fixed point as a Markov process in $t$, and they showed that it is a limit of the height function evolution of the totally asymmetric simple exclusion process (TASEP) with arbitrary initial condition.
 Later in \cite{nica2020one}, Nica-Quastel-Remenik constructed the KPZ fixed point as a scaling limit of Brownian last passage percolation (LPP).
+For an introduction to the KPZ universality class, see \cite{quastel2011introduction}, \cite{ferrari2010random}, \cite{romik2015surprising}, \cite{corwin2016kardar}, \cite{weiss2017reflected}, \cite{ganguly2021random} and \cite{ZygourasalgKPZ}.

 The directed landscape $\mathcal L $ was constructed from Brownian last passage percolation (BLPP) in \cite{DOV} as a four-parameter scaling limit of the Brownian last passage value from different spatial locations and curves in the Brownian environment.
 It is conjectured to be the full scaling limit of all KPZ models.
+Reinforcing this claim, in \cite{dauvergne2025characterizationdirectedlandscapekpz}, the authors provide a general framework for proving convergence to the directed landscape and apply it to a range of models, proving convergence.
 It is a random continuous function from to $\R$.
 They showed that the KPZ fixed point also admits a variational formula in terms of the directed landscape, where for initial data $h_0:\mathbb R \to \mathbb R\cup \{-\infty\}$ the KPZ fixed point can be expressed as

 for all $y\in \R$ almost surely.
-This, and the metric composition law inherited from Brownian LPP, means the directed landscape can be interpreted as a stochastic semi-group.
-For the narrow wedge initial condition, $h_0(0)=0$ and $h_0(x)=-\infty$ elsewhere, $h_1(\cdot)=\mathcal{A}_1(\cdot)$ is the parabolic Airy$_2$ process, that is the top line of the Airy line ensemble.
-For $h_0\equiv 0$, the flat initial condition, $h_1(\cdot)$ is called the Airy$_1$ process.
+This, and the metric composition law inherited from the Brownian LPP, means the directed landscape can be interpreted as a stochastic semi-group.
+For the narrow wedge initial condition, $h_0(0)=0$ and $h_0(x)=-\infty$ elsewhere, $\mathfrak{h}_1(\cdot)=\mathcal{A}_1(\cdot)$ is the parabolic Airy$_2$ process, that is the top line of the Airy line ensemble.
+For $h_0\equiv 0$, the flat initial condition, $\mathfrak{h}_1(\cdot)$ is called the Airy$_1$ process.